IntLx/SudokuSolver/README.md

 Recursive backtracking algorithm
 Solves a 9x9 Sudoku puzzle
 Easy to customize for different puzzles
-Please feel free to customize the description and title as per your liking.
-Good luck!

 Made by 9 crappy discord-reddit members i found on reddit :)